 The programme will take place between 2020 and 2022.
-It will involve classes exploring literature in the following languages, and it’s English translations:
+Classes will have the unique opportunity to read, share and translate literature in one of the following languages:

 French, Spanish, Polish, Mandarin, Arabic, Gujarati.

-The project will revolve around live interactions with the authors and translators of those books – increasing pupils’ enjoyment of literature and languages, skills in translation, and aspirations in further languages learning.
+The project will revolve around live interactions with authors and translators of those languages – increasing pupils’ enjoyment of literature and languages, honing their creative skills in translation, and raising aspiration for further language learning.

 The programme is designed to:

-- Engage pupils in Literacy and Languages with creative interpretation and translation skills
+- Engage and develop key literacy and linguistic skills, through creative interpretation and translation

-- Highlight the value in language learning and raise awareness of career pathways in this field
+- Highlight the value of language learning and raise awareness of career pathways in this field

 This Creative Languages Pop Up Festival package includes:

-- Opportunities for pupils to learn about routes into further education and employment through languages learning including through corporate partnerships
+- Opportunities for pupils to learn about routes into further education and employment through language learning, including through corporate partnerships

 - Project-specific tag on www.pop-up-hub.com hosting child-centred activities by participating authors, writing and illustration by pupils, and resources created by teachers